julienXX/julienxx.github.com/_posts/2016-05-14-fancy-rust-development-with-emacs.md

 description: "A small tutorial on the crates and packages you need."
 ---

 [Rustup](https://www.rustup.rs) beta was released this week.
-As a member of the Chrurch of Emacs I needed to update my config a bit.
+As a member of the Church of Emacs I needed to update my config a bit.
 This inspired me to write this post on how to setup your Emacs as a great Rust IDE.

 # Installing Rust